Dev546323/DSA/DS.md

 EXTRA
 ### while passing values () passes values directly ({}) creates an object that passes the value.
 - emplace function doesn't require object creation

+## comparators
+- they are nothing but boolean functions. check (`sort.cpp`) to see a